testdrivenio/django-aloe-bdd/example_bdd/README.md

 from ..models import Friendship
 ```

-Next you create an API to get a list of the logged-in user's friends.
-You create a serializer to handle the representation of the `User` resource.
+Create an API to get a list of the logged-in user's friends.
+Create a serializer to handle the representation of the `User` resource.

 **example/serializers.py**